joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 Turing machine.

 Now I start to operate by a set of rules.
-I start by standing at one of the columns on the input row, look at what state I am in, and then update my state and possibly change the rock from the bottom row to the top row or vice versa.
+I start by standing at one of the columns on the input row, look at which row the rock is in along with what state I am in, and then I update my state and possibly change the rock from the bottom row to the top row or vice versa.
 Then I move either left or right depending on the rule, and start the process all over again.
 Eventually I get to a special state that tells me that I am done.

 For concreteness, we can imagine that the set of rules I play this game by has the effect of sorting a list.
 I am not a very good computer scientist, so I